top of page

 INVENTORY YOUR FINANCIAL ASSETS

-Assets are separated in two types: Today Money and Tomorrow Money.
+Your resources can be categorized into two types: Today and Tomorrow Money.

-Today Money - cash, savings, checking and any severance received.
+Today Money includes cash, savings, checking accounts and any severance received.

-Tomorrow Money - 401(k), investments, and assets such as real estate.
+Tomorrow Money includes 401(k), investments, and assets like real estate.

 Step 4